 How to calm aggression in nursing patients: Tips for successful de-escalation

-Why is de-escalation so important in care?
+Why is de-escalation in nursing so important?

 Imagine you walk into the room of Mrs. Meier, who suffers from dementia, in the morning.
 Normally she greets you in a friendly manner, but today everything is different.
 She screams, resists your help and seems completely beside herself.
 You realize that the situation is getting dicey.
 Now you need to act calmly and de-escalate the situation.